jlb3n5/Employee-Management-System/README.md

 - Error Handling and Validation
   - Implementing error handling and validation mechanisms to ensure data integrity
 - Documentation
   - Add comments and instructions on how to compile and run system
+  - Create UML Diagrams for practice